Olifant (tank): History

 The launch of Operation Moduler, following the collapse of the Lusaka Accords in late 1987, led to the Olifant squadron being activated on the direct orders of President P.W.
 Botha.
 On 9 November 1987 the Olifants destroyed two Angolan T-55s.
 Throughout the operation, South African forces typically dispersed into an "arrowhead" formation, with Olifants in the lead, Ratel-90 armoured cars on the flanks, and the remainder of the mechanised infantry to the rear and centre.

 Three Olifants were abandoned in a minefield during Operation Packer from March to April 1988; one was retrieved by the Cubans and taken to the town of Cuito Cuanavale and the other two remain to this day in the Angolan bush.
 Another two were damaged beyond immediate repair by mines but successfully recovered.
 A number of others suffered varying degrees of track and suspension damage due to mines or Angolan tank fire, but were able to keep moving after field repairs.
 The operational failure by the SADF ended in a strategic stalemate.

-Scholtz (2015) offers some of the most detailed observations about the use of Olifants in the war, including their tactics and operations, esp. during Operation Packer, which is the "stalemate at Tumpo".
-For Operation Packer, he relies on interviews with General Louw.
-Louw indicates that Lt.
+Leopold Scholtz's book The SADF in the Border War 1966-1989 offers detailed observations about the use of Olifants in the war, including their tactics and operations, especially during Operation Packer, which is the "stalemate at Tumpo".
+For Operation Packer, the book relies on interviews with General Louw, who indicates that Lt.
 Gen. Kat Liebenberg, Chief of the Army, present at Fouche's HQ, countermanded an order to destroy the abandoned Oliphants, assuming they could be recovered later.
 They were not, as the SADF vacated the battlefield.
 As for the two tanks never recovered: "the other two proved impossible to move, so heavily had their tracks and suspensions been damaged."
 It was the only slightly damaged one that the Cubans recovered which eventually ended up in the USSR.

 In the early 1990s, the Olifant Mk.1A was superseded by the Olifant Mk.1B, which incorporated major improvements in armour protection, a slightly more powerful engine, a double armoured floor for protection against mines, and a torsion bar suspension.
 It is barely recognisable as a Centurion.

 The Olifant Mk.2 was adapted in 2005 when South Africa was no longer subject to international embargoes.
-Externally, the Mk.2 looks identical to the Mk.1B but features an upgraded Continental 29 Litre turbo-charged V12 diesel engine that produces 1040 hp.
+Externally, the Mk.2 looks identical to the Mk.1B but features an upgraded Continental 29 Litre turbo-charged V12 diesel engine that produces 1040 horsepower.
 Improvements include an upgraded Fire Control System (FCS) and a Computerised Battle System (CBS) which includes a hunter-killer mode.
-A LIW 120 mm smoothbore gun can be used instead of the 105 mm L7 rifled gun.
+A LIW 120 mm smoothbore gun known as the GT-9 can be used instead of the 105 mm GT-3, L7 rifled gun.
 In 2018, a total number of 26 Mk.2 tanks was produced.